 - If this is an Inherited IRA Contract, the death benefit options for the Beneficiary of the Inherited IRA (successor beneficiary, i.e. beneficiary of the original Beneficiary) depend on several factors.
 For specific information regarding these Contracts, please see section 12, Taxes - Distributions Upon the Owner's Death (or Annuitant's Death if the Owner is a Non-Individual). - We pay a death benefit to the Beneficiary unless the Beneficiary is the surviving spouse and continues the Contract.
-For a description of the death benefit and payout options, see prospectus section 11, Death Benefit - Death Benefit Payment Options During the Accumulation Phase. - If the deceased Owner was a Determining Life and the surviving spouse Beneficiary continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends, - the surviving spouse becomes the new Owner, - the Accumulation Phase continues, and - upon the surviving spouse's death, his or her Beneficiary(ies) receives the Contract Value. - If the deceased Owner was not the Determining Life the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receive the Contract Value.
+For a description of the death benefit and payout options, see prospectus section 11, Death Benefit - Death Benefit Payment Options During the Accumulation Phase. - If the deceased Owner was a Determining Life and the surviving spouse Beneficiary continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and the Traditional Death Benefit ends, - the surviving spouse becomes the new Owner, - the Accumulation Phase continues, and - upon the surviving spouse's death, his or her Beneficiary(ies) receives the Contract Value. - If the deceased Owner was not the Determining Life the Traditional Death Benefit is not available and the Beneficiary(ies) receive the Contract Value.